From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Method: The Neurosymbolic Pipeline

-The learnable gating parameters are trained in a supervised manner by minimising the BCE on the training split of each fold.
-Furthermore, rule truth values are calculated from the fuzzy implications and reported together with predicate values to support verifiability and explainability.
+The LTN decision layer outputs a base evaluation $\mathrm{O}_{\text{base}}(d)$.
+This is calculated from the gated predicate channels using the selected fuzzy logic backend.} \opt{short}{The LTN decision layer outputs a base evaluation $\mathrm{O}_{\text{base}}(d)$, calculated from the gated predicate channels using the selected fuzzy logic backend.} \opt{long}{In our implementation, this base score is the decision on how valid an offer is. }\texttt{IS\_VALID\_OFFER} is decided by applying a threshold to the base score.
+The threshold to be used is determined on the training data of each fold by optimising the $F_1$-score of the positive class.
+The learnable gating parameters are trained in a supervised manner by minimising the \opt{short}{binary cross-entropy} (BCE) on the training split of each fold. \opt{long}{Furthermore, rule truth values are calculated from the fuzzy implications and reported together with predicate values to support verifiability and explainability.
 We are investigating a modular neurosymbolic approach in which predicate values extracted by an LLM are mapped to an LTN-based fuzzy rule layer, rather than training the entire pipeline end-to-end.
-This is intended to provide transparent decision support.
+This is intended to provide transparent decision support.}